Chairperson: Dr. Eric D. Glendening

 Web site: http://www.indstate.edu/chem_phys/

-The Department of Chemistry and Physics provides students with a solid foundation in the theoretical and experimental principles of chemistry and physics.
-The program features hands-on use of instrumentation as well as the rigorous application of computer-based data acquisition and analysis methods.
+The mission of the Department of Chemistry and Physics is to provide students with a solid foundation in the theoretical and experimental principles of chemistry and physics.
+The program features the hands-on use of instrumentation as well as the rigorous application of computer-based data acquisition and analysis methods.
 The department involves students directly in their educational experience, and, accordingly, has a well-established tradition of undergraduate research.
-A major in chemistry or physics thoroughly prepares students to pursue a wide variety of career opportunities, including: graduate study; medicine, dentistry, pharmacy, or other health-related programs; research in chemistry or physics; process or quality control in the chemical industry; and teaching.
+A major in chemistry or physics thoroughly prepares students to pursue a wide variety of career opportunities, including: graduate study; medicine, dentistry, pharmacy, or other health-related programs; research in chemistry or physics; process or quality control in chemical industry; and teaching.

-Students majoring in chemistry may earn a bachelor of science or a bachelor of arts degree depending on their major.
-Physics earn a bachelor of science degree.
-Candidates must successfully complete the University requirement of a minimum of 120 credits, including the course requirements for the major and the General Education Program.
+Students majoring in chemistry or physics may earn either the bachelor of arts or the bachelor of science degree.
+Candidates for either degree must successfully complete the University requirement of a minimum of 124 credit hours, including the course requirements for the major and the General Education Program.
 Candidates for a bachelor of arts degree must also complete two years, or the equivalent, of a foreign language.

-The department offers concentrations for the chemistry major: an American Chemical Society Certified Chemistry concentration, an American Chemical Society Certified Biochemistry concentration, and a Preprofessional concentration.
-Three tracks are offered for the physics major: a Professional Physics concentration, a Chemical Physics concentration, and an Engineering Physics concentration.
-The student must select a concentration within the major.
+The department offers four tracks for the chemistry major: an American Chemical Society Certified Chemistry concentration, an American Chemical Society Certified Biochemistry concentration, a Preprofessional concentration, and a Business concentration.
+Three tracks are offered for the physics major: a Professional Physics concentration, a Chemical Physics concentration, and a Engineering Physics concentration.
 The curricula of these tracks are specifically designed to prepare students for a range of professional objectives.
-Students majoring in chemistry or physics are encouraged to consult with their academic advisor in the department as early as possible to learn about these concentrations and to ensure that the structured sequence of courses and their prerequisites are being followed.
+Students majoring in chemistry or physics are encouraged to consult with their academic advisor in the department as early as possible to learn about these different concentrations and to ensure that the structured sequence of courses and their prerequisites are being followed.
 A close working relationship between student and advisor is an important characteristic of the program.

 The department has a Student Affiliates chapter of the American Chemical Society.
 The Student Affiliates conduct both professional and social activities for students having an interest in chemistry.
 Students interested in physics can become members of the Society of Physics Students, and those who meet the requirements may be inducted into Sigma Pi Sigma, the physics honor society.

 The department offers advising as well as a recommended course of study for students interested in transferring to an engineering program at another university.
 The curriculum typically consists of three years of course work that provide the science and mathematics foundation along with a liberal studies component.
 After completing three years at Indiana State University students may transfer to an engineering college to complete their professional training.
 The program also provides a strong foundation for students who choose to move into one of several science majors at the University.
 Students are encouraged to contact the pre-engineering advisor and to write to prospective schools for course requirements and credit transfer policies.